Referential communication in heterogeneous communities of pre-trained visual deep networks: Abstract

 \section{Abstract}

 As large pre-trained image-processing neural networks are being embedded in autonomous agents such as self-driving cars or robots, the question arises of how such systems can communicate with each other about the surrounding world, despite their different architectures and training regimes.
-As a first step in this direction, we systematically explore the task of \textit{referential communication} in a community of state-of-the-art pre-trained visual networks, showing that they can develop a shared protocol to refer to a target image among a set of candidates.
-Such shared protocol, induced in a self-supervised way, can to some extent be used to communicate about previously unseen object categories, as well as to make more granular distinctions compared to the categories taught to the original networks.
-Contradicting a common view in multi-agent emergent communication research, we find that imposing a discrete bottleneck on communication hampers the emergence of a general code.
-Moreover, we show that a new neural network can learn the shared protocol developed in a community with remarkable ease, and the process of integrating a new agent into a community more stably succeeds when the original community includes a larger set of heterogeneous networks.
-Finally, we illustrate the independent benefits of developing a shared communication layer by using it to directly transfer an object classifier from a network to another, and we qualitatively and quantitatively study its emergent properties.
+As a first step in this direction, we systematically explore the task of \textit{referential communication} in a community of heterogeneous state-of-the-art pre-trained visual networks, showing that they can develop, in a self-supervised way, a shared protocol to refer to a target object among a set of candidates.
+This shared protocol can also be used, to some extent, to communicate about previously unseen object categories of different granularity.
+Moreover, a visual network that was not initially part of an existing community can learn the community's protocol with remarkable ease.
+Finally, we study, both qualitatively and quantitatively, the properties of the emergent protocol, providing some evidence that it is capturing high-level semantic features of objects.